Measuring Online Behavior Change with Observational Studies: a Review: Map of methods for the quantification of online behavior change

-We present a comprehensive map of the current research landscape concerning online behavioral change measurement, based on the previously described taxonomy.
-Our analysis begins with an exploration of the online \textbf{environments} that have been considered in the literature, followed by a review of the \textbf{events} studied as potential catalysts for behavioral change.
-We conclude with a description of the various perspectives regarding \textbf{behavior} and behavioral change.
+We present a comprehensive map of the current research landscape concerning online behavior change measurement, based on the previously described taxonomy.
+Our analysis begins with an exploration of the online \textbf{environments} that have been considered in the literature, followed by a review of the \textbf{events} studied as potential catalysts for behavior change.
+We conclude with a description of the various perspectives offered by existing works in terms of \textbf{behavior} and \textbf{behavior change}, together with references to the \textbf{theoretical frameworks of behavior change} referenced by the studies.
 It is worth noting that the research in this area tends to favor certain popular configurations, resulting in some branches of our taxonomy being applicable to a large number of studies, too extensive to be fully detailed in the main text (for instance, studies using Twitter as the primary online environment).
-Consequently, a comprehensive mapping of the studies identified in relation to the taxonomy is provided in the Supplementary Materials.
+Consequently, a comprehensive mapping of all analyzed studies is provided in the Supplementary Materials.